Continuous Strategy Replicator Dynamics for Multi--Agent Learning: Examples

 Graphical illustration of Equation~\ref{eq:symm} is presented in Figure~\ref{fig:Lin1}, where we plot $g(\gamma)$ together with the line $\gamma/\beta$ for different values of $b$.
 Let us first consider the case $a>0$ (Figure~\ref{fig:Lin1a}).
 In this case, $g(\gamma)$ is a monotonically increasing function of its argument, which tends to $b$ as $\gamma \rightarrow -\infty$, and to $b+a$ as $\gamma \rightarrow \infty$.
 A simple inspection shows that for $b>0$, the equation has a unique solution that increases almost linearly with the inverse temperature $\beta$.
 Similarly, for $b\le-a$, the equation again has a unique solution, which decreases linearly with increasing $\beta$.
 Thus, the steady state strategies are peaked around $x,y=0$ ($x,y=1$) for $b<-a$, ($b>0$), with the width of the distribution shrinking linearly with $\beta$.

 The situation is different for the intermediate values of $b$.
 Indeed, it can be seen from Figure~\ref{fig:Lin1a}, that for $-a<b<0$, there is a critical value $\beta_c$ so that for any $\beta>\beta_c$, there are three distinct solutions.
-A simple analysis shows that the solution in the middle is unstable, while two other solutions, one always positive and the other negative (encircled in Figure~\ref{fig:Lin1a}) are stable.
-Furthermore, it is easy to check that asymptotic behavior of the solutions for large values of $\beta$ is $\gamma \approx \pm \beta |b|$.
-Thus, in zero--temperature limit $\beta \rightarrow 0$ the steady state strategy profiles are $\delta$--functions at either $0$ or $1$, depending on the initial conditions.
+Thus, the replicator equation has three different steady state solutions given by Equations~\ref{eq:linear_steady}.
+Our simulations indicate that the steady state profile corresponding to the solution in the middle (open circle in Figure~\ref{fig:Lin1a}) is unstable; see the appendix where the non-stability is illustrated analytically for a specific choice of $a$ and $b$.
+Our simulations also suggest that the other two solutions (filled circles in Figure~\ref{fig:Lin1a}) are stable, and one arrives at either of those solutions depending on the initial conditions.
+Furthermore, it is easy to check that asymptotic behavior of those solutions for large values of $\beta$ is $\gamma \approx \pm \beta |b|$.
+Thus, in zero--temperature limit $\beta \rightarrow \infty$ the steady state strategy profiles are $\delta$--functions at either $0$ or $1$, depending on the initial conditions.
 This prediction was confirmed in our simulations in Figure~\ref{fig:Lin1b}, where we show the steady--state strategy profile for a game with $a=1$ and $b = 0$.
-The open symbols are the results of simulations, which agree very well with the analytical prediction.
+The symbols are the results of Monte--Carlo simulations, which agree very well with the analytical prediction.
 For this particular case, the steady--state strategy is peaked around the Nash equilibrium point $x=y=1$.
-Following to the discussion above, it is clear that while increasing $\beta$, $p(x)$ will tend to a point mass at $x=1$.
+Following the discussion above, it is clear that while increasing $\beta$, $p(x)$ will tend to a point mass at $x=1$.

+We also note that asymptotic behavior of the solutions for large values of $\beta$ is $\gamma \approx \pm \beta |b|$.
+Thus, in zero--temperature limit $\beta \rightarrow \infty$ the steady state strategy profiles are $\delta$--functions at either $0$ or $1$, depending on the initial conditions.
+This prediction was confirmed in our simulations in Figure~\ref{fig:Lin1b}, where we show the steady--state strategy profile for a game with $a=1$ and $b = 0$.
+The symbols are the results of Monte--Carlo simulations, which agree very well with the analytical prediction.
+For this particular case, the steady--state strategy is peaked around the Nash equilibrium point $x=y=1$.
+Following the discussion above, it is clear that while increasing $\beta$, $p(x)$ will tend to a point mass at $x=1$.